 When Is the Best Time to Floss?

-The most important thing you can do is to set a consistent flossing schedule.
+The most important thing you can do is to set a consistent flossing schedule and stick to an effective dental hygiene routine, including regular dental cleanings.
 If you floss in the morning, try to floss every morning.
 If you floss at night, try to floss every night.
 As you are consistent with flossing, you will greatly lessen the risk of plaque on your teeth forming into tartar.